 While it’s fun to get the scented household products for your home, those can contribute to poor indoor air quality as well.
 Scented products use the same potentially hazardous chemicals as air fresheners do and pose the same threats.
 A helpful habit to fight poor indoor air quality is choosing unscented and eco-friendly products.

 Considering that pet dander is one of the leading causes of poor indoor air quality, we suggest keeping your pets on a regular grooming schedule.
 Not only do they deserve the comfort of being clean and well-kept, but it’s also beneficial for you to not suffer from their hair build-up and dirt that they bring in from the outside.
 Don’t forget to regularly clean their cages, tanks and litter boxes as well!

 Open the Windows!

 Improve indoor air quality naturally by opening up the windows and doors of your home every once in a while!
 This natural ventilation will allow your HVAC system to push out the dirty air in your home and begin recalculating the new, clean air.

 You can also try spot ventilation, which means turning on the vent fan right above the stovetop or in the bathroom while you shower.

 Professional Indoor Air Quality Services

-If you perform these DIY habits at home and are still experiencing poor indoor air quality, call the professionals at Southern Air Heating and Cooling to help you out.
+If you perform these DIY habits at home and are still experiencing poor indoor air quality, call the professionals at Southern Air Heating, Cooling & Plumbing to help you out.